Skip to main content

 In the first few weeks, you and your baby are getting used to breastfeeding.
 This is called establishing breastfeeding.

-Breastfeeding while there is alcohol in your breast milk can affect your baby’s sleep and development.
-Young babies have an immature liver and take longer to clear alcohol from their body than an older baby or adult.
+Alcohol in your breast milk can affect your baby’s sleep and development.
+Young babies have an immature liver and take longer to clear alcohol than an older baby or adult.

-If you choose to drink alcohol when breastfeeding is established, there are steps you can take to avoid passing alcohol to your baby through your milk:
+Breastfeeding is usually established by the time your baby is 1 month old.
+If you chose to drink alcohol, you can avoid passing alcohol to your baby through your milk.

 Your baby's first month